Hand Painted kitchens in Devon & Cornwall – Traditional Painter Established 2012

 The half-cream painted, half-mahogany stained cabinetry was installed, worktops added, and then it was brought up to the top of its game with layers of an equivalent of “Holiday Blues 2” paint.

 The takeaway here is that kitchen cabinets are very robust.
 Unless you have water damage, which as our painter demonstrated above, even then can be worked around, there really isn’t too much to go wrong with the core structure of a kitchen.
 And I doubt there is a drawer runner or hinge or knob or liner in most kitchens that cannot be replaced with off-the-shelf parts, at least as good if not more slick and modern than the originals.

 Worktop replacements can be more difficult, as you need a plumber and sometimes extensive removal of units that rest on counter tops.
 But in general, with the right workmen in your area on hand, if you get tired of your kitchen, consider having it painted really well.
 You can squeeze many years of extra value out of your inherited kitchen.
 (More on refurbishing a kitchen)

 Want your kitchen painted and you live in the SW?

-If you are in Devon, N Cornwall or Somerset, contact James.
-All Traditional Painter roads in the SW lead to the Cabinet Painter.
+If you are in Devon, N Cornwall or Somerset, contact Paul direct office Tel: 01604 767506 All Traditional Painter roads in the SW lead to the Cabinet Painter.
 We have a fairly simple contact form on this site that helps you upload photos, which is always a good first step, saving on very difficult visualisations over the phone!

-James will collate the information he needs and provide you with everything you need to make a decision, from the start date to the price and assurances.
+Will collate the information we need and provide you with everything you need to make a decision, from the start date to the price and assurances.
 We are part of The Ombudsman Services: Consumer Ombudsman which protects you in case we lose our minds, and refuse to even try and solve a complaint!